-Proper care and maintenance of your motorhome, including your roof, is important for sustained, trouble-free performance.
-Normal maintenance is simple and easy and does not require special materials.

-The roof of the motorhome is fiberglass and can be cared for in the conventional manner.
-Clean the roof at least every three months.
-The roof should be professionally inspected by a dealer annually.
+- Proper care and maintenance of vour motorhome, including vour roof, important trouble-free performance. is for sustained, Normal maintenance simple and require special is easy and does not materials. - The fiberglass roof of the motorhome is and can be cared for the conventional manner.
+Clean the least in roof at three months.
+The roof should be professionally inspected every dealer annually. by а